Legitimate Interest Statement (IAB TCF)

 | Purpose 1: Store and/or access information on a device | Consent only (Leanr does not use LI for Purpose 1) | Any cookies or web storage used for frequency capping and/or de-duplication is used only when allowed by applicable consent signals. | Cookie max age (if used): 604800 seconds (7 days).
 Web storage: best-effort / browser-dependent. |

-| Purpose 7: Measure advertising performance | Legitimate Interest | Count impressions/clicks/interactions and produce technical performance metrics; de-duplicate events; ensure reporting integrity. | 30 days (max for personal data in raw logs), or shorter where feasible. |
+| Purpose 7: Measure advertising performance | Legitimate Interest as sole legal basis | Count impressions, clicks and interactions; produce technical performance metrics; de-duplicate events; support billing and reporting integrity. | 60 days (max), or shorter where feasible. |

-| Special Purpose 1: Ensure security, prevent and detect fraud, and fix errors | Legitimate Interest | Detect abuse/bot activity, prevent replay/duplicate firing, troubleshoot errors, protect infrastructure and service integrity. | 30 days (max), or shorter where feasible. |
+| Special Purpose 1: Ensure security, prevent and detect fraud, and fix errors | Legitimate Interest | Detect abuse/bot activity, prevent replay or duplicate firing, troubleshoot errors, protect infrastructure and service integrity. | 30 days (max), or shorter where feasible. |

 | Special Purpose 2: Deliver and present advertising and content | Legitimate Interest | Serve creative assets and ensure they render correctly and reliably in the user’s browser. | 30 days (max), or shorter where feasible. |